 - Are there any works exempted from having a Fire Safety Certificate?

-The Building Control Authority in the City or County Council assess applications for a Fire Safety Certificate.
+The Building Control Authority in the local City or County Council assess applications for a Fire Safety Certificate.
 Once approved, the Building Control Authority issue a Fire Safety Certificate which states that the works or building will comply with the requirements of Part B of the Second Schedule to the Building Regulations 1997, if built in accordance with the submission made and any Conditions that may be attached to the Certificate.

 The Building Regulations 1997 sets standards for building works and the Building Control Regulations 2007 puts procedures in place to control building works.

 The following developments require a Fire Safety Certificate:-

 - Works in connection with the design and construction of a new building

 - Works in connection with the material alteration of:

 - An institutional building

 - A place of assembly